bitnami/containers/bitnami/openldap/README.md

 ## Using `docker-compose.yaml`

 Please be aware this file has not undergone internal testing.
 Consequently, we advise its use exclusively for development or testing purposes.
-For production-ready deployments, we highly recommend utilizing its associated [Bitnami Helm chart](https://github.com/bitnami/charts/tree/main/bitnami/openldap).

 If you detect any issue in the `docker-compose.yaml` file, feel free to report it or contribute with a fix by following our [Contributing Guidelines](https://github.com/bitnami/containers/blob/main/CONTRIBUTING.md).